 The stationary Schrodinger equation of the OBC lattice model implies that the number of boundary equations is $l$ ($r$) near the left (right) edge.
 These $l+r$ boundary equations are distinguished from the bulk equation, determining the GBZ equation $|\beta_{l}(E)|=|\beta_{l+1}(E)|$ in lattice systems.
 Notably, this property is the same as the continuum theory developed in Sec. \ref{sec:homogeneous_GBZ}.
-Therefore, to establish a correct correspondence between the lattice GBZ and the continuum GBZ, the number of boundary equations at the two edges of continuum systems and of lattice models should be identified, namely, $n_l=l$ and $n_r=r$.
+Therefore, to establish a correct correspondence between the lattice GBZ and the generalized momentum space, the number of boundary equations at the two edges of continuum systems and of lattice models should be identified, namely, $n_l=l$ and $n_r=r$.
 As a result, we can expect $\text{Im}[k_{n_l}(E)]=\text{Im}[k_{n_l+1}(E)]$ from $|\beta_{l}(E)|=|\beta_{l+1}(E)|$ by replacing $\beta$ with $e^{ik\delta}$ and taking the limit $\delta\to0$.
 In this sense, we need to expand $h(\beta)\equiv h(e^{ik\delta})$ to the order of $k^{l+r}$ to obtain a self-consistent continuum Hamiltonian $h(k)$.

 Inversely, starting from a continuum model with $n_l$ ($n_r$) boundary equations at the left (right) end, we can get a lattice model with a proper approximation of differential operators.
-To satisfy the correspondence between the continuum GBZ and the lattice GBZ, we require that the number of boundary equations at two edges remains unchanged during the discretization procedure.
-Therefore, we should identify the number of boundary conditions in continuum systems as the hopping ranges in lattice systems, which provides $l=n_l$ and $r=n_r$.
+To satisfy the correspondence between the generalized momentum space and the lattice GBZ, we require that the number of boundary equations at two edges remains unchanged during the discretization procedure.
+Therefore we should identify the number of boundary conditions in continuum systems as the hopping ranges in lattice systems, which provides $l=n_l$ and $r=n_r$.